haorenfsa/milvus-sql-proxy/Readme.md

 # milvus-sql-proxy
-Milvus SQL Proxy is a proxy service that translates SQL queries into Milvus grpc requests.
+Milvus SQL Proxy is a proxy service that translates SQL queries into Milvus[https://milvus.io] grpc requests.
 Make integration with milvus easier.

+It can function as a client side sidecar proxy, or a server side proxy, so that you can use various sql driver to connect to milvus.

 It's still in early alpha stage.